 Monitoring of liquidity, in line with the Society's prudent policy framework, is performed daily.
-Compliance with these policies is reported to the Assets, Liabilities and Credit Risk Committee monthly and to the Risk Committee quarterly.
+Compliance with these policies is reported to the Assets and Liabilities Committee monthly and to the Risk Committee quarterly.

 The Society's liquidity policy is designed to ensure the Society has sufficient liquid resources to withstand a range of stressed scenarios.
-A series of liquidity stress tests have been developed as part of the Individual Liquidity Adequacy Assessment (ILAAP) process.
+A series of liquidity stress tests have been developed as part of the Individual Liquidity Adequacy Assessment Process (ILAAP).
 They include scenarios that fulfil the specific requirements of the PRA (the idiosyncratic, market-wide and combination stress tests) and scenarios identified by the Society which are specific to its business model.
-The stress tests are performed monthly and reported to Assets, Liabilities and Credit Risk Committee to confirm that liquidity policy remains appropriate.
+The stress tests are performed monthly and reported to Assets and Liabilities Committee to confirm that liquidity policy remains appropriate.

 The Society's liquid resources comprise high quality liquid assets in the form of a Bank of England reserves account.
-At the end of the year the ratio of liquid assets to shares and deposits was 23.5% compared to 23.1% at the end of 2021.
+At the end of the year the ratio of liquid assets to shares and deposits was 22.4% compared to 23.5% at the end of 2022.